rozek/node-red-contrib-reusable-flows/README.md

 2. enter a descriptive name for this node and choose its scope (new `reusable-in` nodes are `local` by default)
 3. if desired, add any nodes you need in order to implement the new "reusable flow"
 4. then drag a `reusable-out` node from the palette onto your workspace and make sure that this node is directly or indirectly connected to the `reusable-in` node created before
-5. add more `reusable-out` nodes for the `reusable-in` as needed (but don't forget to select different output positions and - if need be - different output labels)
+5. add more `reusable-out` nodes for the `reusable-in` as needed (but don't forget to select different output positions and - if need be - different output labels for each of them)
 6. you are now ready to drag a `reusable` node from the palette onto your workspace and configure the newly created "reusable flow" as its target.
 For that purpose double-click on the `reusable` node and choose the intended "reusable flow" from the drop-down menu.
 Save your configuration by clicking on "Done"

 ### Reusable Flow Lookup ###